 \section{Database Format of Results}

 In this appendix we describe the format in which the results of this scan will be stored in the database located at \dburl.
+The cohomology of each divisors (Hodge diamond) in defining the Calabi-Yau are also presented.
 A thorough description of the general structure and other contents of this website can be found in Section 3 of \cite{Altman:2014bfa}.
-As of the time of writing, the results from this paper have not yet been added to the database website.